New Zealand Paralympic Team ready for Beijing 2022

 DR BRUCE HAMILTON, MEDICAL LEAD

 Bruce is the Director of Performance Health for High Performance Sport NZ and the NZ Olympic Committee.
-In this role he is accountable for the provision of health care services to NZ’s elite Olympic and Carded HPSNZ Athletes.
-In addition to undergraduate degrees in Physical Education and Medicine, Bruce has postgraduate qualifications in Tropical Medicine, Sports Law and is a Fellow of the Australasian College of Sports Medicine.
+In this role he is accountable for health care services to NZ’s elite Olympic and Carded HPSNZ Athletes.
+As well as undergraduate degrees in Physical Education and Medicine, Bruce has postgraduate qualifications in Tropical Medicine and Sports Law.
+He is a Fellow of the Australasian College of Sports Medicine.
 In 2017 he was awarded a Medical Doctorate from Otago University for his research investigating hamstring muscle injuries.

 Bruce has attended four World Track and Field Championships, two World Triathlon Championships, four Commonwealth and four Olympic Games in a medical capacity.